Biomedicine with a Year Abroad BSc (Hons)

 A,B,B

-including Biology or Human Biology and one of the following subjects: Chemistry, Physics, Computing Science, Psychology or Mathematics.
-Contextual Offer: BBC including Biology or Human Biology and one of the following subjects: Chemistry, Physics, Computing Science, Psychology or Mathematics.
+including Biology or Human Biology and one of the following subjects: Geography, Chemistry, Physics, Computing Science, Psychology or Mathematics.
+Contextual Offer: BBC including Biology or Human Biology and one of the following subjects: Geography, Chemistry, Physics, Computing Science, Psychology or Mathematics.
 Where applicable Science A Levels awarded by an English Exam board require a pass in the practical element.
 Not accepted: General Studies and Critical Thinking.

 M